Are you looking for a way to add to your home office decor? Follow our steps to makeover your old and ugly file cabinet to give it a fresh look.

 In the corners, you can also cut a little slit in the extra part so you can fold the corners nicely.
 This will allow the contact paper to lay flat like wrapping a present.

-Have excess contact paper hang off the edge.
-You can always trim it away once you get the pattern on the right way.
+Contact Paper Tip: You can have excess contact paper hanging off the edge.
+You will trim it away once you get the pattern on the right way.

 Step 3: Cut & Wrap A Piece Of Contact Paper Larger Than Your Drawer

 Cut a 12” (bigger than your drawer) piece of contact paper.
-Smooth out as you go and wrap around the edges.
+Smooth it out as you go and wrap it around the edges.

 Step 4: Trim Extra Contact Paper Off The Top

-Once you wrap the edge and corners you can use a xacto knife to carefully trim an excess.
+Once you wrap the edge and corners you can use an Xacto knife to carefully trim any excess.

-Try to line up the design for the front piece.
+Try to line up the design of the front piece.
 You will want paper hanging off the top and enough to wrap around the sides.

 Step 6: Check For Air Bubbles